briantanabe/project-log/projects/Sour Candy.md

 ## Google Facts

 **Gelatin:**
 Gelatin is commercially produced by first soaked pig skin in acid to release collagen [(Fine Cooking)](https://www.finecooking.com/article/the-science-of-gelatin).
 The collagen is then heated to 160-180º F, at which point it melts into gelatin.
 Gelatin is a long, hydroscopic protein that does not readily form bonds with itself.
-While it does loosen at higher temperatures and form a sticky network, it will not form bonds and coagulate (unlike an egg). [(Science of Cooking)](https://www.scienceofcooking.com/meat/slow_cooking1.htm#:~:text=160%C2%B0F%2F70%C2%B0,to%20gelatin%20at%20160%2F70.)
+While it does loosen at higher temperatures and form a sticky network that sets when cooled, it will not form bonds and coagulate (unlike an egg). [(Science of Cooking)](https://www.scienceofcooking.com/meat/slow_cooking1.htm#:~:text=160%C2%B0F%2F70%C2%B0,to%20gelatin%20at%20160%2F70.)

 **Pectin:**
 *Note: Fine cooking has amazing food chemistry primers*